Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Introduction

-Another important aspect of the existing Riemann-Roch theory is functoriality.
-We extend the method to the relative case i.e. morphisms between curves like in \cite[Section V.1]{lang} (except that we also cover its geometric counterpart).
-It is also compatible with functorial approach that gives Grothendieck-Riemann-Roch theorem for one-dimensional global fields (see for example \cite[Chapter III]{Neu} for the number field case).
-Surprisingly this can be achieved by using a natural renormalisation of the Haar measure on the ring of adeles through global Poisson summation formulae.
+This work revisits the global(adelic) Fourier analysis on global fields.
+We write the Euler characteristic for a given divisor as a single integral of the associated eigenfunction of the adelic Fourier transform.
+With this approach it is easy to see that the Riemann-Roch theorem holds.
+Serre's duality can be obtained via Fourier transform correspondences.
+We extend the method to the relative case, i.e. morphisms between curves like in \cite[Section V.1]{lang} (except that we also cover its geometric counterpart).
+It is also compatible with functorial approach that gives the Grothendieck-Riemann-Roch theorem for one-dimensional global fields (see for example \cite[Chapter III]{Neu} for the number field case).
+Surprisingly, this can be achieved by using a natural renormalisation of the Haar measure on the ring of adeles.
+We show that the Poisson summation formulae gives the relative Riemann-Roch theorem if applied to adeles with our new relative Haar measure.